Pylons/pyramid/docs/quick_tutorial/package.rst

 ==========

-Python developers can organize a collection of modules and files into a namespaced unit called a :ref:`package <python3:tut-packages>`.
+Python developers can organize a collection of modules and files into a namespaced unit called a :ref:`package <python:tut-packages>`.
 If a directory is on ``sys.path`` and has a special file named ``__init__.py``, it is treated as a Python package.